TK-data/BilparkApp/README.md

 ### Containers/modules

 ### Components

+#### Login
+Is put together by LoginScreen and LoginForm\* which give the user the possibility to log into the application.
+#### UserRegister
+Is put together by UserRegisterScreen and UserRegisterForm\*  which give the user the possibility to register into the application.
+#### Menu
+Is put together by MenuScreen, MenuBox, ProfileButton, Slide1 and Slide2.
+Together they
+#### DamageReport
+comp 2 description
+#### FuelDay
+Comp 1 description
+#### FuelDayModal
+comp 2 description
+#### FuelRefill
+Comp 1 description
+#### registerCompany
+comp 2 description
+#### RegisterVehicle
+Comp 1 description
+#### TravelLog
+comp 2 description

+\* All forms are using [tcomb-form-native ](https://github.com/gcanti/tcomb-form-native)

+### Service classes

+## React Dashboard Description
+Components, containers, modules and other parts of the React "Dashboard" Application.

+### Containers/modules

+### Components
 #### comp 1
 Comp 1 description
 #### comp 2
 comp 2 description
 ### Service classes

-## React Dashboard Description
-Components, containers, modules and other parts of the React "Dashboard" Application.

 ## Database
-We use [MySQL](https://www.mysql.com/) for the database, but you can set up your own MySQL database and Sailsjs will create all the tables for you.
+We use [MySQL](https://www.mysql.com/) for the database, but you can set up your own MySQL database and Sails will create all the tables for you.
 If you want to use a different database you can read more about adapters here: https://sailsjs.com/documentation/concepts/extending-sails/adapters

 ## Sailsjs Backend Description
 Our back-end is based on [Sails](https://sailsjs.com/), an MVC and API framework that builds upon Express.js for Node.js